openfisca/openfisca-ops/guides/Install-API-instance.md

    …
 ```

+## 3. Give proper rights to the deploy user

+The user that Ansible will connect as must have passwordless acess to `sudo` to set everything up properly.

+If that is not already the case on the newly provisioned server, this can be done by editing the sudoers file with `sudo visudo` and adding `<username> ALL=(ALL) NOPASSWD:ALL` at the end.

-## 3. Define access to the target machine
+## 4. Define access to the target machine

 Ansible defines configuration of target machines in files constituting an _inventory_.
 In order to install the Web API on the correct target machine, you will need to write such an inventory.